gehl-institute/pldp/README.md

 We're compiling a list of datasets from the PLDP.
 You can study and learn from others or contribute your results: [pldp-datasets.md](pldp-datasets.md)

-## Contributing
+## Contributing and Using

 We welcome contributions to the project, please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 If you're new to GitHub and feel more comfortable emailing, you can reach us at: [publiclife@gehlinstitute.org](mailto:publiclife@gehlinstitute.org).

-This project uses the [Creative Commons Attribution 4.0 International license](license).
+This project uses the [Creative Commons Attribution 4.0 International license](license) with the following attribution text:

+> The [Public Life Data Protocol](https://github.com/gehl-institute/pldp) was jointly developed by Gehl Institute, Gehl, the Municipality of Copenhagen, The City of San Francisco, and Seattle Department of Transportation.

 ## Code of Conduct